Academics

 Description

-The psychiatry clerkship is a four week experience that combines hospital-based work with outpatient experiences.
+The psychiatry clerkship is a five week experience that combines hospital-based work with outpatient experiences.
 Three primary site assignments are available including the consultation-liaison service at University of Chicago or the Child consultation-liaison service at the University of Chicago, the community inpatient service at Northshore, and the academic inpatient service at Ingalls Hospital (owned by UCM).
 Each site includes University of Chicago faculty and residents.
 Each site features one or two half days of clinic experiences each week.
 Students also have call responsibilities a few times during the rotation that allow them to experience emergency psychiatry.

 The Clerkship Sites